Women Hold 12.8% of U.S. Patents. They Make Up 30% of the STEM Workforce.

 What if the tool asked every line of code the same question?

-ObviouslyNot's patent scanner analyzes source code and surfaces patentable innovations automatically.
+ObviouslyNot's patent scanner analyzes source code and surfaces strategic concepts automatically.
 It doesn't filter by who wrote the code, who knows the patent attorney, or who considers their work "inventive enough."

 Paste a repo URL

 No need to self-identify as an inventor.
-The scanner analyzes your codebase for patentable concepts automatically.
+The scanner analyzes your codebase for distinctive patterns automatically.
 First scan is free.
 Takes minutes, not hours.

 Review scored concepts

-The scanner surfaces novel implementations with evidence citations from the actual code.
-Each concept includes novelty scoring and technical detail, pre-structured as a disclosure.
+The scanner surfaces strategic concepts with evidence citations from the actual code.
+Each concept includes a distinctiveness score and technical detail, pre-structured as a disclosure ready for review with a patent attorney.
 No jargon, no guesswork, no prior patent experience needed.

 Protect what you built

-Export discoveries as provisional patent applications ($320 USPTO fee) or share with a patent attorney for full filing.
-The pre-structured disclosure reduces attorney time and cost.
+Export discoveries as draft provisional applications (USPTO fees start at $65 for individual filers) or share with a patent attorney for review and filing.
+Our technical disclosure pipeline is free while in beta.
 The barrier drops from "know the patent system" to "paste a link."

 Targeted support works.